For example, suppose the output window contained the following text:

 January, February, March, April, May, Janet, Mary...

-If you type the word 'Jan
+If you type the word 'Jan' into the Input window and

-appended, to form the complete word 'January
+appended, to form the complete word 'January'.
+Typing

-TAB again changes the completed word to 'Janet
+TAB again changes the completed word to 'Janet'.

 Accessing Search engines